Idora Park (Youngstown): Roller coasters

-One of the park's many attractions was a wooden roller coaster with a length of 3000 ft and the height of 85 feet high was called the Wild Cat, which opened in 1930.
+One of the park's many attractions was a wooden roller coaster with a length of 3000 ft and the height of 85 feet high, called the Wild Cat, which opened in 1930.
 The state-of-the-art, three-minute ride was hailed by roller coaster connoisseurs across the country.
 The Wild Cat was designed by Herbert Paul Schmeck, who held 100 patents for roller coaster innovations.
 In 1984, the Wild Cat was still ranked among the top ten roller coasters in the world.